 You need to include your ‘net capital gain’ on your tax return.
 This amount is treated as assessable income, and the normal marginal tax rates will apply to your income for that financial year.

-Each time you sell an investment property, you must pay Capital Gains Tax (CGT) on the transaction.
-The CGT applies on the same date as you sign the contract of sale for a property.
-Investors must declare the profit or loss from the sale on their tax returns in the same year as the sale took place.
+With an investment property, the CGT applies on the date you sign the contract of sale.
+You must declare the profit or loss from the sale on your tax return in the same year as the sale took place.

 An investor sells a home for $500,000, creating a capital proceeds figure of $500,000.

-Subtract $355,000 from $500,000 and you calculate how much gross capital gain results from the sale.
-In this case, it’s $145,000.
+Subtract $325,000 from $500,000 and you calculate how much gross capital gain results from the sale.
+In this case, it’s $175,000.
 The investor adds this figure to his or her annual income on the tax return for the year of sale.
 This income is subject to tax in the same way as the investor’s other income.
 Thus, this creates the CGT.